pinellolab/CRISPR-SURF/README.md

       The method of building a null distribution for each smoothed beta score. (negative_control, gaussian, laplace | Default: gaussian)
 -sim_n, --simulation_n
       The number of simulations to perform for construction of the null distribution.
-(Default: 1000) -gamma_list, --gamma_list
+(Default: 1000) -lambda_list, --lambda_list
-      List of gammas (regularization parameter) to use during deconvolution step.
-If 0 (default), the --perturbation_type argument will be used to set a reasonable gamma list.
+      List of lambdas (regularization parameter) to use during deconvolution step.
+If 0 (default), the --perturbation_type argument will be used to set a reasonable lambda list.
 Example: 1 2 3 4 5 6 7 8 9 10.
 (Default: 0)
--gamma, --gamma
+-lambda_val, --lambda_val
-      The gamma to use to use during deconvolution step.
-If 0 (default), the --gamma_list argument will be used.
-(Default: 0) -corr, --correlation
+      The lambda to use to use during deconvolution step.
+If 0 (default), the --lambda_list argument will be used.
+(Default: 0)
+-corr, --correlation
-      The correlation between biological replicates to determine a reasonable gamma for the deconvolution operation. if 0 (default), the --characteristic_perturbation_range argument will be used to set an appropriate correlation.
+      The correlation between biological replicates to determine a reasonable lambda for the deconvolution operation. if 0 (default), the --characteristic_perturbation_range argument will be used to set an appropriate correlation.
 -genome, --genome
       The genome to be used to create the IGV session file. (hg19, hg38, mm9, mm10, etc. | Default: hg19)
 -effect_size, --effect_size